Some science communication experiments

 My name is Milo Johnson and I am a graduate student in Michael Desai's Lab at Harvard.

 As of now I have only written this one story, but I am hoping to try new experiments in science communication (e.g. choose your own adventure w/ short videos).
 If you're interested in collaborating on this kind of work please contact me!
-Also, more generally, I would love feedback on this idea and the first story: milo.s.johnson.13 AT gmail.
+Also, more generally, I would love feedback on this idea and the example story: milo.s.johnson.13 AT gmail.